Contributors

 While not for everyone — especially if you’ve got room in your EDC loadout for a full-sized knife or you require a heftier performance-focused hard-use cutting tool — keychain knives are a superb alternative when space-saving is necessary.
 They’re often a fraction of the size of their standalone siblings, made to fit on a keyring alongside your keys and any other keychain accessories you might own.
 And many of them offer plenty of cutting power, at least enough for typical daily tasks.

-Best Keychain Knife Breakdown
+The Best Keychain Knives Breakdown

 Kershaw Cinder